cassiocappellari/easyoga-app/README.md

 ## 🧘‍♀️ About

 **Easyoga** is a web platform that connects yoga teachers and students with the main purpose of disseminate online practices and guided meditations.
-The project is a **fullstack application** (backend and frontend) developed during the coding bootcamp named LaunchBase, by [Rocketseat](https://rocketseat.com.br/).
+The project is a **full stack application** (back-end and front-end) developed during the coding bootcamp named LaunchBase, by [Rocketseat](https://rocketseat.com.br/).

 ## 🤖 Technologies